Good news! We are open! We have made a few changes to the tea room and shop but there are still 16 acres/ 10 hectares to lose yourselves in!

 Visitors can walk through the fields where King Arthur and Mordred met for their last battle.

-Read about the legends and the history in our exhibition room, watch a video presentation on the site and legends.
-There is something for everyone including brass rubbing, children's quiz, a nature trail; gift shop and, for our smaller visitors, a play castle.
+Read about the legends and the history in our exhibition room.
+There is something for everyone including brass rubbing, children's quiz, gift shop, tea room and, for our smaller visitors, a play castle.

 Unravel fact from fiction.
-What links King Arthur to Star Wars, Lord of the Rings, Harry Potter and Shrek?
-Come and find out.
-Archaeological site open to the public.
-Now open is “Lady Falmouth’s Secret Garden”, an 18th century garden rediscovered in 2005.
-Ongoing restoration - come and visit now and visit the garden gradually brought to life!!
+Archaeological site open to the public also “Lady Falmouth’s Secret Garden”, an 18th century garden rediscovered in 2005.
+Ongoing restoration - come and visit now and see this unique garden gradually brought to life!!

 On this site.....